In the guide

 If your product contains sugar and sweetener you must state 'with sugar and sweetener' with the name of the food.

-This needs to be with the 'name' for the purposes of the legislation; therefore if you are using a descriptive name on the rear of the product then you will not have to make the statement on the front of the pack.
+This needs to be with the 'name' for the purposes of the legislation; therefore if you are using a descriptive name on the rear of the product then you will not have to make the statement with the fancy name on the front of the pack.

-There are other requirements for foods containing sweeteners; please refer to 'Labelling of prepacked foods: ingredient list'.Back to top
+There are other requirements for foods containing sweeteners; please see 'Labelling of prepacked foods: ingredient list' for more information.Back to top

 Foods with specific name requirements